Dr Elisabeth Garratt

 Profile

-Beth joined the Sheffield Methods Institute as a Lecturer in Quantitative Methods in September 2019.
+Beth is an interdisciplinary social scientist, joining the Sheffield Methods Institute as a Lecturer in Quantitative Methods in September 2019.
 Before this, she was a Research Fellow at the Centre for Social Investigation, Nuffield College, Oxford.
 She completed her PhD in Social Statistics at the University of Manchester in 2015, exploring the role of income on mental health in 3-12 year-old British children and their parents.
-Her research focusses on mental health in adults and children, poverty, food poverty, and homelessness.
+She also holds an MSc in Social Research Methods and Statistics (University of Manchester) and a BA in Psychology with Philosophy (University of Oxford).

 Research interests